ucdd2016/book/src/apps/together/mockup/data.md

 have happened before, to allow for OT in constant time.
 Storing the list of actions allows compaction and infinite undo, with respect to both the buffer or the user.

+Specifically, we will have the text buffer for each project, a list of users, and a list of actions that have been commited.